eclipse-sumo/sumo/docs/web/docs/Demand/Dynamic_User_Assignment.md

   duarouter--vtype-output dummy.xml
 ```

-Options preceeded by the string *duarouter--* are passed directly to
+Options preceded by the string *duarouter--* are passed directly to
 duarouter and the option *vtype-output dummy.xml* must be used to
 prevent duplicate definition of vehicle types in the generated output
 files.